 The point source is the most common type of source that is modeled in permit modeling analyses.
-Emissions from point sources are released to the atmosphere through well-defined stacks, chimneys, or vents.
+Emissions from point sources are released to the atmosphere through welldefined stacks, chimneys, or vents.
 The following stack parameters are needed to model point sources:

 - Emission rate in g/s,

-- Stack inside diameter in meters.
+- Stack inside diameter in meters;

 - Stack height above grade in meters,

 - Stack gas exit velocity in m/s,

 - Stack gas exit temperature in degrees K.

 Since the AERMOD model uses direction-specific building dimensions for all sources subject to building downwash, there are no building parameters entered on the source parameters (SRCPARAM) card.
 Building dimensions are entered on the building's dimensions card.
 If "0.0" is input for the stack exit temperature, AERMOD adjusts the hourly exit temperature to be equal to the ambient temperature.
 This allows the user to model a plume released at ambient temperature.
-If a negative constant is input for the exit temperature, AERMOD will adjust the exit temperature to be equal to the ambient temperature plus the absolute value of that constant.
-AERMOD currently does not have the capability to model plumes with an exit temperature below the ambient temperature.
+If a negative temperature plus the absolute value of the entered temperature.
+The AERMOD model does not include algorithms to model plumes that are released at temperatures below ambient temperature.
+Such releases should be modeled with a dense gas model.